 Nevada BAPC also publishes a map of PSD trigger areas in the state, meaning areas of special concern regarding potential air quality deterioration.
-In the case of Lincoln County, the only PSD trigger areas are in the Lower Meadow Wash and Virgin River

-Valley areas in the far Southern end of the county.
+In the case of Lincoln County, the only PSD trigger areas are in the Lower Meadow Wash and Virgin River Valley areas in the far Southern end of the county.
 No such areas are close to the proposed project location in the Pioche/Panaca/Caliente area.
-In addition, national parks such as Zion, Great Basin, and the Grand Canyon are all too far away to be impacted by a small biomass plant in Lincoln County.
 Very little ambient air quality monitoring is done by BAPC in Eastern Nevada (outside Clark County).
 Particulate only monitoring is done just at McGill and Baker, both in White Pine County.
 Both sites show very low ambient particulate concentrations.

 The air quality modeling that is part of a Class I application must rely on meteorological data that is gathered over a long period of time and is representative of the site.
 The locations in Eastern Nevada that gather such data (temperature profiles, wind direction, wind speed, air mixing, etc.) are in Ely, Las Vegas and at Desert Rock on the Nevada test site.
 The Desert Rock site is the only one monitoring upper air data as well as surface data and so would likely be the source of the 5 years of data preferred by the BAPC.
 BAPC has stated that, due to the lack of substantial meteorological data in rural Nevada, they will look at each application separately rather than make a blanket requirement.
 It is likely that the small size of the project and low existing ambient concentration will allow use of the Desert Rock data unless the site chosen is in a canyon, for instance, where the data might not be representative.
 If no representative data is found, the application will require one full year of onsite meteorological data, further delaying the permit process.
-Note that at this early stage in the development of the potential Lincoln County biomass project, it is not possible to determine whether or not the Desert Rock data is applicable.
-That determination would have to come at a later date when the project was more fully developed.